 - State and Local Regulations are Not All the Same

 If you are adding onto your mobile home you must check all state and local regulations to make sure you are in compliance with the requirements of HUD Sometimes, your local regulation tells you that “you can do this”, but your State tells you otherwise, or vice versa.
-This is a big headache if you missed checking both regulations.
+This is a big headache if you miss checking both regulations.

 Pro Tip: Before beginning your mobile home repair job make sure to contact the state and local housing departments so that you are in full compliance with all permits and fees that are needing to be paid for to ensure you are in full compliance with all local and state laws.”